Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Introduction

-In the previous research, a few theoretical results have been obtained about the performance of evolutionary algorithms for MSP and chance-constrained problems.
-One of the first runtime analysis of evolutionary algorithms for MSP with two identical machines was carried out by~\cite{witt2005worst}, who studied the approximation and average-case behavior of the Randomized Local Search (abbr.
-RLS) and (1+1) EA for the problem.
-Later~\cite{gunia2005analysis} extended the results to MSP with a constant number of identical machines. \cite{sutton2012parameterized} gave the parameterized runtime analysis of the RLS and (1+1) EA for MSP with two identical machines, with respect to three different parameters. \cite{neumann2015runtime} proposed the dynamic version of MSP with two identical machines and analyzed the performance of the RLS and (1+1) EA for it.
+In previous research, a few theoretical results have been obtained about the performance of evolutionary algorithms for MSP and chance-constrained problems.
+One of the first runtime analysis of evolutionary algorithms for MSP with two identical machines was carried out by Witt~\cite{witt2005worst}, who studied the approximation and average-case behavior of randomized local search (abbr.
+RLS) and the (1+1) EA for the problem.
+Later Gunia~\cite{gunia2005analysis} extended the results to MSP with a constant number of identical machines.
+Sutton and Neumann \cite{sutton2012parameterized} gave the parameterized runtime analysis of RLS and the (1+1) EA for MSP with two identical machines, with respect to three different parameters.
+Neumann and Witt \cite{neumann2015runtime} proposed the dynamic version of MSP with two identical machines and analyzed the performance of RLS and the (1+1) EA for it.

-\cite{xie2019evolutionary} studied the single- and multi-objective evolutionary algorithms for the Chance-constrained Knapsack problem, where the weights of items are stochastic but the profits are deterministic, and they used the Chebyshev's inequality and Chernoff bound separately to estimate the constraint violation probability of a given solution.
-Then \cite{neumann2019runtime} followed the work of \cite{xie2019evolutionary} and analyzed several special cases of this problem, getting insight into how the structure of the chance constraint influences the runtime behavior of the (1+1) EA.
-Note that the Chance-constrained Knapsack problem studied in the above two work does not consider the correlationship among the weights of items.
-Thus recently \cite{xie2021runtime} extended their work and analyzed the expected optimization time of the RLS and (1+1) EA for the Chance-constrained Knapsack Problem with correlated uniform weights.
-Additionally, \cite{neumann2020optimising} presented the first runtime analysis of multi-objective evolutionary algorithms for chance-constrained submodular functions, and showed that the algorithm GSEMO obtains the same worst case performance guarantees as greedy algorithms~\citep{doerr2020optimization}.
+Xie et al.~\cite{xie2019evolutionary} studied single- and multi-objective evolutionary algorithms for the chance-constrained knapsack problem, where the weights of items are stochastic but the profits are deterministic, and they used Chebyshev's inequality and Chernoff bound separately to estimate the constraint violation probability of a given solution.
+Later on, Neumann and Sutton \cite{neumann2019runtime} followed the work of Xie et al.~\cite{xie2019evolutionary} and analyzed several special cases of this problem, getting insight into how the structure of the chance constraint influences the runtime behavior of the (1+1) EA.
+Note that the chance-constrained knapsack problem studied in the above two works does not consider the correlation among the weights of items.
+Thus recently Xie et al.~\cite{xie2021runtime} extended their work and analyzed the expected optimization time of RLS and the (1+1) EA for the problem with correlated uniform weights.
+Additionally, Neumann~\cite{neumann2020optimising} presented the first runtime analysis of multi-objective evolutionary algorithms for chance-constrained submodular functions and showed that the algorithm GSEMO obtains the same worst-case performance guarantees as greedy algorithms~\citep{doerr2020optimization}.